starJammer/grestclient/README.md

            &errorResult ) //You can pass nil if you want.
                           //This is where any responses with a code greater than 400 get unmarshaled to

+    c.Post( "", //use blank url to perform an operation on just the base url itself url.Values{}, //you can also pass nil here. these are used in the query portion of the url &postBody, //the post body can be nil if you want.
+You can pass by reference or by value.
+                      //Using pointers or passing by reference is usually preferenced unless it's simple type &successResult, //you can pass nil here if you want.
+                           //This is where any responses with a code less than 300 get unmarshaled to &errorResult ) //You can pass nil if you want.
+                          //This is where any responses with a code greater than 400 get unmarshaled to

     //That's it for the most part.
 You can use the other methods too: